DevOfficial-Client/MiniFeather-Client/README.md

 - **Titan** → `3.00×`
 - **Custom** → Any supported value between `0.20×` and `5.00×`

-Additional synchronization is handled automatically while the module is active:

-- Local player scale
-- Local hitbox
-- Camera height
-- Native nametag height

-Titan & Tiny has no keybind assigned by default.
+While active, the module also synchronizes related local player values used by the feature.

 Right-click the module to configure: